chennakeshavadasa/CMOS-Inverter/README.md

 # CMOS-Inverter
-- This includes analysis and design of a CMOS invertor using Cadence Virtuoso
+- This includes analysis and design of a CMOS invertor using Cadence Virtuoso and NGspice